HeavyMetalFFT/ironsworn-log/log.md

 The two Ironsworn *Swear and Iron Vow* to find the city, retrieve the blade, and slay the fell Beast, bringing back a token of its death so that the Broken clan might return to the land of their forefathers.

+## Session 3

+Stay several weeks at Broken Fort.
+Rest, heal wounds.
+Falco heals.
+Learn of a legend that there is a Staff of Heimdall that can control the great Overtree.
+Get horses, supplies, new bow, new pipe, spears.
+Swear a vow to one day bring the Broken Fort some of Red Falls' finest tobacco.

+Journey north and encounter a mysterious moor, voices on the mist, find that they had traveled much farther in the mist than they thought
+Avoid a dangerous rockslide, violent winds, took a taxing detour across a mountain ridge Discovered a plateau where giants are herding mammoths Giants are pissed, threaten Ironsworn because they resemble poachers of fur and ivory Ironsworn swear a vow on the discarded iron blade of the poachers to hunt them down and kill them and bring back their heads to the giants.
+Dagobert is main instigator - excited about murder.

+Track the poachers to a cave where several fur hunter and prospector groups have met Hang back and follow the group with mammoth ivory that heads south Get lucky - their guard falls asleep
+Dagobert slits his throat
+Dagobert slits second guy's throat but he calls out.
+Gunther crashes into the camp to help.
+Everyone wakes up.
+They fight.
+  Dagobert takes a mild axe wound in the back.
+  Gunther wounded by knife?
+Gunther realizes that he knew of the guys they killed Gunther now has a mammoth skin to enchant.